jakhac/chai/README.md

 ###  Building From Source

-When building from source, it is recommended to use the [master branch](https://github.com/jakhac/chai/tree/master) only.

 The Makefile supports a customizable number of threads and hashtable size as *threads* and *hashMb* parameters.
-The default values are *hashMb=256Mb* and *threads=available_cores - 1* to allow a spare core for OS tasks.
-Note that threads are limited by the number of available cores on the current system and number of threads include the main process.
+The default values are *hashMb=256* and *threads=available_cores - 1* to allow a spare core for os-related tasks.
+Note that the number of threads include the main process and is limited by the number of available cores on the current system.

 **Build commands:**
 ```
 $ git clone https://github.com/jakhac/chai
-$ cd chai
+$ cd chai/chai
 $ make help
 $ make release [threads=#threads] [hashMb=#hashtableSize]
 ```